Recent Shows

 • No Doubt at Coachella, Indio, CA

 No Doubt’s reunion show at Coachella was super fun and full of throwbacks.
 Gwen Stefani is still an amazing and energetic performer who sounds great live.
 This was the band’s first performance in nearly a decade and it did not show.
 They put on a great headlining set.
-Overall a very solid 4.5/5.
+Overall an amazing 5/5 and I would love to see them live again if they ever tour.

 • bizarrap at Coachella, Indio, ca